dennislee928/dennis-s-note-vault/ietls sprint/Task 1 Mini simulate.md

 t1 most income increased
 t2 increased most in winter
 ___
 Income of 4 restaurants in last year is presented in the line chart.
-Overall,
+Overall, most income increased